BoBch27/firevault_go/README.md

 - `omitempty_create` - Works the same way as `omitempty`, but only for the `Create` method.
 Ignored during `Update` and `Validate` methods.
 - `omitempty_update` - Works the same way as `omitempty`, but only for the `Update` method.
 Ignored during `Create` and `Validate` methods.
 - `omitempty_validate` - Works the same way as `omitempty`, but only for the `Validate` method.
 Ignored during `Create` and `Update` methods.
+- `dive` - If the field is an array/slice or a map, this tag allows to recursively loop through and validate inner fields.
+Useful when the inner fields are structs with custom validation tags.
+Ignored for fields that are not arrays/slices or maps.
 - `-` - Ignores the field.

 Validations